Born: October 19, 1945

 Date of Birth: October 19, 1945

-Born into a theatrical family in Rochester, New York, Lithgow made his stage debut at age six in Henry VI, Part III.
+Born into a theatrical family in Rochester, New York, John Lithgow made his stage debut at age six in Henry VI, Part III.
 After graduating from Harvard with a BA in history and literature, he was awarded a Fulbright Scholarship.
-Lithgow used the award to study at the London Academy of Music and Dramatic Art before settling in New York to pursue a stage career.
+John used the award to study at the London Academy of Music and Dramatic Art before settling in New York to pursue a stage career.

 He has enjoyed a distinguished career on Broadway, earning one Tony award for The Changing Room, a second nomination in 1985 for Requiem for a Heavyweight, and a third in 1988 for M. Butterfly.
 He subsequently appeared in many other Broadway and off-Broadway plays, in addition to directing for regional companies.